BogoMips: Proper BogoMips ratings

 As a very approximate guide, the BogoMips can be pre-calculated by the following table.
 The given rating is typical for that CPU with the then current and applicable Linux version.
 The index is the ratio of "BogoMips per clock speed" for any CPU to the same for an Intel 386DX CPU, for comparison purposes.

 With the 2.2.14 Linux kernel, a caching setting of the CPU state was moved from behind to before the BogoMips calculation.
 Although the BogoMips algorithm itself wasn't changed, from that kernel onward the BogoMips rating for then current Pentium CPUs was twice that of the rating before the change.
 The changed BogoMips outcome had no effect on real processor performance.

-In Linux, BogoMips can be easily obtained by searching the cpuinfo file:
+In a shell, BogoMips can be easily obtained by searching the cpuinfo file: